kontist/kontist.github.io/docs.markdown

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-The ID of the Standing Order to update
+The ID of the transfer to update

 </td>
 </tr>